stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 a point which I seemed to know morbidly, horribly well.
 My mind was asking itself questions whose origin and relevancy I was only beginning to guess.
 Would the shelf be reachable by a human body?
 Could my human hand master all the aeon-remembered motions of the lock?
 Would the lock be undamaged and workable?
-And what would I do&mdash;what dare I do&mdash;with what (as I now commenced to realise) I both hoped and feared to find?
+And what would I do--what dare I do--with what (as I now commenced to realise) I both hoped and feared to find?
 Would it prove the awesome, brain-shattering truth of something past normal conception, or shew only that I was dreaming?

   The next I knew I had ceased my tiptoe racing and was standing still, staring at a row of maddeningly familiar hieroglyphed shelves.
 They were in a state of almost perfect preservation, and only three of the doors in this vicinity had sprung open.
-My feelings toward these shelves cannot be described&mdash;so utter and insistent was the sense of old acquaintance.
+My feelings toward these shelves cannot be described--so utter and insistent was the sense of old acquaintance.
 I was looking high up, at a row near the top and wholly out of my reach, and wondering how I could climb to best advantage.
 An open door four rows from the bottom would help, and the locks of the closed doors formed possible holds for hands and feet.
 I would grip the torch between